California State Route 79: History

 A stage road went through Oak Grove, and stagecoaches ran from 1858 to 1861 on a route from San Francisco to St. Louis and Memphis.
 A ranch house, Warner's Ranch, near Warner Springs was a stop on both the San Antonio–San Diego Mail and the Butterfield Overland Mail.
 A railroad line to Cuyamaca was under construction by 1887, though in 1889 the project encountered problems from workers departing to work in the nearby gold mines.
 By 1906, the stage road ran from Temecula through Warner Springs into Santa Ysabel and Ramona, and regularly scheduled automobile service was to begin in 1908 between San Diego and Warner Hot Springs.

 That year, at a meeting between citizens of Oceanside and Escondido, each city proposed that a road from it to Warner Springs be constructed; the roads would meet somewhere in the San Luis Rey River valley.
 The president of the Escondido National Bank proposed a route from Escondido to Warner Springs shortly thereafter.
 Meanwhile, in 1911 The San Diego Union described the future road to Descanso, and described a "branch of the highway" that went through the Valley of the Pines "which for beauty cannot be surpassed in the United States" before continuing to Julian, the beginning of the San Luis Rey River, and Oceanside.
 However, the next year, the county highway commissioners determined that more funding would be needed to complete the road to Warner Springs.

 By November 1912, the road to Warner Springs from San Diego was completed, including the part from Santa Ysabel, which had been widened.
 The road south of Julian to Decanso was open by 1916, but had a narrow crossing at the Cuyamaca dam, making the trip difficult.
 In 1922, the Automobile Club of Southern California noted that from Santa Ysabel to Julian, the road was in good repair, as well as from Cuyamaca to Descanso, even though the latter was a dirt road; the Julian to Cuyamaca road had "several soft spots".
 Seven years later, Julian residents expressed a desire to have the road from there to Descanso paved.
 Between Descanso and Temecula, what was to become SR 79 was defined as Route 78 in 1933.
+The Butterfield Overland Mail stage road was selected as the route of Imperial Highway.